Last updated on December 13th, 2025

 Pair White and Light Wood Tones With a Modern Couch in Worn Blue

 As we’ve seen previously, a monotone living room can be the ideal environment for experimenting with color.
-A worn blue sofa in this space provides just the right amount of color while the more modern style of the sofa refreshes historic architecture.
+A worn blue sofa in this space provides just the right amount of color, while the more modern style of the couch refreshes historic architecture.

 Some subtle, light wood touches add more warmth and prevent any one tone from feeling too heavy.